 Also, in the re-design, Spence created bunkers with a lot more flash to them, as opposed to the flat bunkers in the Maples design.
 Still, they’re all playable, and believe it or not, not as penal.

-For the most part, you’ll find wide fairways to hit to off the tee.
-However, if you do miss the fairway and end up in the rough, that is where one of the challenges of playing this golf course at Providence Country Club comes in.
+Off the tee at Providence Country Club, you’ll find wide fairways to hit.
+However, if you do miss the fairway and end up in the rough, that is where one of the challenges of playing this golf course comes in.

 The rough protects from players going too low.
 It’s not overly long grass, but if you’re off the fairway, it makes it very difficult to stay on par out here.

 Providence Country Club in Charlotte North Carolina, designed by Dan Maples and redesigned by Kris Spence, is a traditional country club owned and operated by McConnell Golf in one of the most sought-after areas of the Queen City.